actions-marketplace-validations/maxlim0_actions-progci-fail/README.md

 ```

 ## Notes
-- Place the helper in a separate job with `needs: [...]` and `if: failure()` so целевые job уже завершены и логи доступны.
+- Place the helper in a separate job with `needs: [...]` and `if: failure()` so target jobs are finished and logs are available.
-- Helper обрабатывает только провалившийся workflow; если все прошло успешно, он завершается без анализа.
+- Helper runs only when the workflow conclusion is non-success; if everything passes, it exits without analysis.
-- Если run связан с PR, helper создаёт/обновляет комментарий с маркером `<!-- ai-ci-helper -->`.
+- If the run is associated with a PR, the helper posts/updates a PR comment tagged with `<!-- ai-ci-helper -->`.
-- Логи берутся из последнего упавшего job/step и обрезаются до `max_log_lines`; секреты не выводятся в лог.
+- Logs come from the latest failed job/step and are trimmed to `max_log_lines`; secrets are not logged.